 Step Two: Try not to put your fist through a wall when they tell you that you were subpoenaed five months ago but they must have lost the subpoena “because it’s a really big building”.

-Step Three: Tell them they’d better find it because you’re not going to volunteer for a day of having your psycho-ex take a big nasty shit on you.
+Step Three: Tell them they’d better find it because you’re not going to volunteer for a day of having your psycho-ex take a big nasty shite on you.

 Step Four: Pay your attorney $325 an hour to copy and paste your own demands into an e-mail so that they’ll actually take you seriously and serve you with a damn subpoena.